 Preventing Head Lice

-Avoid head-to-head contact.
 The easiest way for lice to spread from one person to another is through direct contact.
 Your child should avoid activities in which his or her head could come into contact with another child’s.
 This includes sports and playground activities, sleepovers, and camp.
-It also extends to simpler gestures such as hugging or leaning in close to talk to one another.
+It also extends to simpler gestures such as hugging or leaning in close to talk to one another or take a selfie.